asia-pacific-energy-research-centre/power-model/README.md

 You can create a visualisaton of the RES as stated within the config/config.yml files.
 The script to run this will be outputted at the end of each model run, but you will need to run it in command line yourself.

 ## Testing using simplicity.txt
 You can test the model using the OSeMOSYS simplicity.txt setup in this repo.
 This may be useful for testing any changes made.
+It also helps to understand the most basic functionality of this repo (excluding the process of cleaning and converting data from a excel data sheet to an osemosys input).
 You can use the following code for glpsol:

 ```bash
 conda activate ./env